reganjs/lotide/README.md

 The following functions are currently implemented:

 * `assertArraysEqual` : Compares two arrays.
+Logs "👍🏻👍🏻👍🏻 Assertion Passed" or "👎🏻👎🏻👎🏻 Assertion Failed".
 * `assertEqual` : Compares two primitives.
+Logs "👍🏻👍🏻👍🏻 Assertion Passed" or "👎🏻👎🏻👎🏻 Assertion Failed".
 * `assertObjectsEqual` : Compares two flat objects.
+Logs "👍🏻👍🏻👍🏻 Assertion Passed" or "👎🏻👎🏻👎🏻 Assertion Failed".
 * `countLetters` : Returns an object, counts the times a letter appears in a string.
+Will return the count of a specific character.
 * `countOnly` : Returns an object of the count of instances of the item in itemsToCount in allItems.
 * `eqObjects` : Compares two flat objects.
 Returns true if they are identical.
 * `findKey` : Takes an object and searches it for the first key that satisfies a callback function and returns that key.